Miserlou/Zappa/README.md

 ##### API Key

 You can use the `api_key_required` setting to generate an API key to all the routes of your API Gateway.
 The process is as follows:
-1)Deploy/redeploy (update won't work) and write down the *id* for the key that has been created 2)Go to AWS console > Amazon API Gateway and
+1. Deploy/redeploy (update won't work) and write down the *id* for the key that has been created
+2. Go to AWS console > Amazon API Gateway and
-    a) select "API Keys" and find the key *value* (for example xxx)
+    * select "API Keys" and find the key *value* (for example xxx)
-    b) select "Usage Plans", create a new usage plan and link the API Key and the API that Zappa has created for you
+    * select "Usage Plans", create a new usage plan and link the API Key and the API that Zappa has created for you
-3) Send a request where you pass the key value as a header called `x-api-key` to access the restricted endpoints (for example with curl: `curl --header "x-api-key: xxx"`).
+3. Send a request where you pass the key value as a header called `x-api-key` to access the restricted endpoints (for example with curl: `curl --header "x-api-key: xxx"`).
 Note that without the x-api-key header, you will receive a 403.

 ##### IAM Policy